 The customs administration may withdraw the approval at any time if you do not meet the requirements.

-You must submit an application for approval to your own customs region.
+You must submit an application for approval to Movement of Goods Division.

 The issuer of a suppliers`declaration has the same burden of proof of origin as you do when you issue an origin declaration or Movement Certificate EUR.1.